HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 one stratum whose count is 1, and **should** be one stratum whose count is 1.
 The sum of values for all strata **shall** be 0 or 1.

-A measure report aggregating over multiple facilities or over reporting periods may have a value greater than one (the sum of all count values for all aggregated reports).
-The number "counts" the number of facilities or time periods for which the identified resource is available, or within strata, the number of facilities or time periods for which the stratification criteria were met.
+A measure report aggregating over multiple facilities may have a value greater than one (the sum of all count values for all aggregated reports).
+The number "counts" the number of facilities for which the identified resource is available, or within strata, the number of facilities for which the stratification criteria were met.

+A worked through example of a service time measure is provided at the end of [Measure Group Ventilators](measure_group_ventilators.html#availability-example).

 ### Measure Populations in Situation Awareness Measures
 In addition to initial population, denominator, denominator-exclusions and numerators, situational awareness measures